looeee/blackthread.io/content/tutorials/5-camera-controls.md

 And that's it!
 You can now control the camera using touch or mouse.
 Experiment with the different mouse buttons and touch controls to see how it works (note that panning takes _three_ fingers for touch).

 One thing to note about the orbit controls is that they steal your `right click` function - the right mouse button is used to pan the camera whenever you hover over the canvas.
-It's a bit annoying if you want to use right-click to open the browser console, but just remember that you can still use the shortcut `CTRL + SHIFT + I` instead.
+It's a bit annoying if you want to use right-click to open the browser console, but just remember that you can still use the shortcut `CTRL + SHIFT + I` instead, or on a Mac `CMD + SHIFT + I`.

 <p data-height="400" data-theme-id="0" data-slug-hash="eydKyM" data-default-tab="result" class='codepen'></p>
 <script async="async" src="//codepen.io/assets/embed/ei.js"></script>